Marshall Newhouse: Cincinnati Bengals

 On March 21, 2014, Newhouse signed a one-year deal worth $805,000 with the Cincinnati Bengals.

 New York Giants

 On March 10, 2015, Newhouse signed with the New York Giants.

 Oakland Raiders

 On March 11, 2017, Newhouse signed a two-year, $3,500,000 contract with the Oakland Raiders.
 He started 14 games at right tackle for the Raiders in 2017.

 On March 12, 2018, Newhouse was released by the Raiders.

 Buffalo Bills

 On March 19, 2018, Newhouse signed a one-year contract with the Buffalo Bills.

 Newhouse came in to compete for the back up tackle role and possibly a chance to start.
 Newhouse would ultimately become a backup tackle and would be brought in for third and short packages.

 Carolina Panthers

-On September 25, 2018, Newhouse was traded to the Carolina Panthers for a conditional 2021 seventh-round draft pick.
+On September 25, 2018, Newhouse was traded to the Carolina Panthers for a conditional 2021 seventh-round draft pick, used to select Jack Anderson.
 He played in 11 games, starting two at left tackle in place of an injured Chris Clark.